5 Surprising Lessons From 20 Years of Taking Summers Off.

 I have no regrets.

-In that time, I’ve started three successful business ventures and applied the two-month annual sabbatical to all three.
-I’ve gained far more than I’ve lost from this two-decade experiment, and it has kept me deeply engaged and loving my work.
+In that time, I created three small businesses, earned a healthy income, and applied the two-month annual sabbatical to all three.
+I’ve gained far more than I’ve lost from this two-decade experiment, and it has been a big reason I’ve stayed deeply engaged and loving my work.

-I know I’m very fortunate to have the autonomy over my work and my time to take this pause every summer.
-But you don’t need to take your summers off to benefit from these 5 surprising lessons I’ve learned from this practice.
+I know I’m very fortunate to have been able to create this level of autonomy in my working life to enable this pause every summer.
+But you don’t need to take your summers off to benefit from these 5 surprising things I’ve learned from this practice.

-1. There’s a fundamental flaw in how we think about work-life balance.
+1. There’s a fundamental flaw in how we think about leisure.

 Consider the language we use to talk about taking a break.